blythed/blythed.github.io/_posts/2022-10-13-Packaging-Deep-Learning-Models-with-Dill.md

 We saw that with `pickle` a major drawback is that the *source* code is not serialized together with the object data.
 In many applications, we may want a stable and secure store of models generated in past experiments, including the exact methods and routines which went into those experiments.
 Often times, source code may change between experiments, in order to cater to the insights developed in previous experiments. `dill` may be used to get around this drawback, by enabling objects, including source code, to be dumped along with the object data.
 How exactly to use `dill` to do this, however, is not exactly straightforward, and I found the [documentation]() not exactly enlightening on this topic.
 The [GitHub page](https://github.com/uqfoundation/dill) mentions front and centrally, that `dill` provides the capability to "save and extract the source code from functions and classes".
 However there seem to be no clear examples of usage in the documentation or GitHub for this use case.
 For this reason it took me a bit of playing around to apply `dill` for this case.

-Here is how it's possible to get `dill` to save the source code of a model, together with the data.
+According to the docs, here is how it's possible to get `dill` to save the source code of a model, together with the data.
 Further down in `package.py`, we write this:

 ```python
 if __name__ == '__main__':